-Many of our GHT patients and families have adopted a vegan lifestyle for themselves and for their children.
-This can be a positive change for your health, for your personal wellbeing, and for the environment.
-However, vegans may struggle with finding a good balance of nutrition.
+Many of our GHT patients and families have adopted a vegan lifestyle for themselves and their children.
+Choosing a vegan diet can be a positive change for your health, for your wellbeing, and the environment.
+However, vegans may struggle with finding the right balance of nutrition.

 Pregnant mothers who choose to eat vegan or vegetarian may struggle with nutrient balances that could potentially negatively impact the growth of their babies.
 For this reason, we often recommend that pregnant mothers choosing to eat vegan and parents of vegan kids see a nutritionist.

 A vegan is a person who adopts a specialized diet of eating only plant-based foods.
 Vegans typically choose not to eat any animals or animal by-products, including insects and insect by-products.
 Meat, cheese, milk, gelatin, and bee honey are not vegan items.
 However, not all vegans are strict vegans.
 Some vegans may choose to eat honey, while others may occasionally enjoy a nice brie.

 Vegans still require the same balance of macronutrients as everyone else to maintain energy.
 However, reaching macronutrient goals can require some creative thinking.
 Sometimes the best way to learn which foods satisfy your nutrition is to do the math and calculate the percentage of carbohydrates, fat, and protein you are eating.
 However, you can visit several websites (www.cronometer.com or www.getmymacros.com) or download an app (My Fitness Pal or My Macros+) to help you quickly log your food and calculate the quantities.

 Keep in mind that macronutrients are stored in our body fat if we eat them in excess.
 With prolonged overconsumption of macronutrients, we gain weight, and our disease risk increases.